SimformSolutionsPvtLtd/NetworkEngine/README.md

                         encoding: ParameterEncoding,
                         destination: DownloadDestination)
 ```
-Form a downalod request using given paramerters and download the data using given download destination
+Form a download request using given parameters and download the data using given download destination

 ### Errors